 - Tap on the face or subject on the screen.
-On the point you tap, the camera will focus (Touch AF) with the AF method that was set (\$\sum 135\$-\$\sum 136\$). - When [] is set, the AF point turns green when focus is achieved, then the picture is taken automatically. - If focus is not achieved, the AF point turns orange and the picture cannot be taken.
+On the point you tap, the camera will focus (Touch AF) with the AF method that was set (\$\sum 135-\sum 136\$). - When [the color is as the AF point turns green when focus is achieved, then the picture is taken automatically. - If focus is not achieved, the AF point turns orange and the picture cannot be taken.
 Tap on the face or subject on the screen again.